-Asset transfers are the central feature of two large-scale programmes in Bangladesh: 'Challenging the Frontiers of Poverty Reduction: Targeting the Ultra-Poor' (CFPR/TUP), and the 'Chars Livelihood Programme'.
-The thinking underpinning both programmes is that productive assets can generate future streams of income, so asset transfers to assetpoor households could reduce poverty more sustainably than food or cash transfers.
-BRAC's 'Challenging the Frontiers of Poverty Reduction' programme recognised the limitations of market-based mechanisms, such as micro-credit, in reaching the chronic poor, and instead offered assets (livestock, leased land, tools, seeds) to rural women for use in income-generating activities, including agriculture (vegetable gardening or nursery cultivation).
+Asset transfers are the central feature of two large-scale programmes in Bangladesh: 'Challenging the Frontiers of Poverty Reduction: Targeting the Ultra-Poor' (CFPR/ TUP), and the 'Chars Livelihood Programme'.
+The thinking underpinning both programmes is that productive assets can generate future streams of income, so asset transfers to asset-poor households could reduce poverty more sustainably than food or cash transfers.
+BRAC's CFPR/ TUP programme recognised the limitations of marketbased mechanisms, such as microcredit, in reaching the chronic poor, and instead offered assets (livestock, leased land, tools, seeds) to rural women for use in incomegenerating activities, including agriculture (vegetable gardening or nursery cultivation).

-Two features of the programme contributed to its success.
-Firstly, along with the asset the programme also provided a 'subsistence allowance' for 18 months, which was intended to cover part of the household's subsistence food needs until the asset transfer started to generate regular streams of income.
+Two features of the programme contributed to its reported success.
+Firstly, along with the asset, the programme also provided a 'subsistence allowance' for 18 months, which was intended to cover part of the household's subsistence food needs until the asset transfer started to generate regular streams of income.
 Secondly, the asset transfers were linked to carefully selected income-generating enterprises, and skills training was provided (Matin et al, 2008; Hashemi and Umaira, 2010).
 The cash transfers ensured that the asset was retained rather than being sold to meet pressing needs, while skills training ensured that the asset was effectively used.